cluttrdev/gitlab-exporter-clickhouse-recorder/README.md

-# gitlab-clickhouse-exporter
+# gitlab-exporter-clickhouse-recorder

-`gitlab-clickhouse-exporter` serves a gRPC endpoint that records data from a [gitlab-exporter][github-gitlab-exporter] and exports it to a [ClickHouse][clickhouse] database.
+`gitlab-exporter-clickhouse-recorder` serves a gRPC endpoint that records data from a [gitlab-exporter][github-gitlab-exporter] and exports it to a [ClickHouse][clickhouse] database.